codorjan/sci0drivers/README.md

 is installed and configured.

 ### TODO
-* Command-line options to select the driver, sound resource, loop count, fade, etc.
+* Allow the user to pause/stop playback using the keyboard.